-I love the stretch of US 395 in California from Topaz Lake (no, from Walker Burger) to Death Valley.
+I love the stretch of US 395 in California from Topaz Lake (no, from Walker Burger) to the turnoff to Death Valley.
 In May, Matt and I, along with our friends, Brian and Thea, drove the familiar stretch of highway along the eastern slope of the Sierra Nevada mountain range to Lone Pine.

 We were headed to Alabama Hills to camp for a couple of nights among the cool rock formations.
 We arrived a bit later than planned on a Friday evening, having stopped to eat at the Mountain Rambler Brewery in Bishop.
 The sun was just beginning to set as we drove around looking for a quiet spot.
 There were RV’s nestled in everywhere, so we continued to drive north on the dirt roads, almost completely out of the formations.
 And there it was, our spot, down a slightly gnarly dirt path.

-Over the weekend we explored the natural arches, drove up Whitney Portal Road (the road takes you up to over 8,000 feet in elevation, about halfway up to Mt.
+Over the weekend we explored the natural arches, drove up Whitney Portal Road (the road takes you up to over 8,000 feet in elevation, over halfway up to Mt.
 Whitney.
 It’s also where the trail head is located to hike Whitney, elevation 14,505 at the summit.).
 We also visited the Museum of Western Film History, played around with night photography, and spent a good chunk of time hanging out on a rock at our campsite.

 For me a clear night + camping = star trails.
 (These next two shots are the same.
 In the first image, when I went to compile the photos in the star trails software program I use, I included the shot I took to manually focus on the scene before it was too dark.
 The second image I did not include that shot.
 What a difference!